Article

 Paper airplanes over a branded background

-We're excited to share advice and insights from both our CEO, Bo Bothe, and the President of Milestone Environmental Services, Gabriel Rio.
-Gabriel discusses how his company made the decision to rebrand after its acquisition, with the goal of a strategic brand relaunch and expansion into new markets.
+Gabriel discusses how his company decided to rebrand after its acquisition, with the goal of a strategic brand relaunch and expansion into new markets.
 Gain strategies to lead your company through a brand launch or rebrand at a critical business turning point, including how to determine the right timing and appropriate investment.

 The Turning Point: Identify the Initiating Force

-Amberjack Capital had acquired ADS and placed Gabriel Rio as President and CEO.
-Gabriel aims to transform the regional, formerly family-owned business into a large-scale company with greater national presence.
-But the company’s existing brand identity felt limiting; it was too kitschy to reach the scale he envisioned for ADS' future.
-Rio discusses his experience partnering with BrandExtract as he prepared to re-launch and rename the ADS brand for a new era of company growth.
+However, the company’s existing brand identity felt limiting; it was too kitschy to reach the scale he envisioned for ADS’ future.
+Rio discusses his experience partnering with BrandExtract as he prepared to re-launch ADS with a new brand identity for a new era of company growth, emphasizing the critical role of a clear rebranding strategy in guiding the rebranding process.

-When I arrived at American Disposal Services, I discovered a similar situation.
-While the company has great processes and technologies, they were unsure of how to take the business further.
-The ADS brand did not speak to the full value of the company we want to build, nor does it possess the infrastructure to scale in a meaningful way.
-To support our growth objectives, it was crucial to invest in strengthening our brand.
+The ADS brand did not speak to the full value of the company we wanted to build, nor did it possess the infrastructure to scale in a meaningful way.
+To support our growth objectives, it was crucial to invest in strengthening our brand identity.

 We believe brand influences and reflects everything from operations to sales to internal company culture.
 It’s the ultimate power tool that supports multiple areas of your business from marketing to management to hiring and recruiting.